netzkolchose/django-computedfields/docs/examples.rst

     from computedfields.models import update_dependent
     update_dependent(desynced_model.objects.all())

-which will touch dependent models only once with an altered queryset containing all affected rows.
+which will touch dependent models only once with an altered queryset containing all affected records.

 If you have more knowledge about the action that caused a partial desync, you can customize the queryset accordingly: